 Under a driveshaft gaiter is, at one end, an input shaft and at the other (in the most common case of front-wheel-drive cars) a constant velocity joint.

-Furthermore, knackered driveshaft gaiters, or ‘boots’ as they’re otherwise known, are an MOT failure.
-So, to avoid being caught out by the MOT man, how do you check the condition of these vital little bits of rubber?
+Furthermore, worn driveshaft gaiters, or ‘boots’ as they’re otherwise known, are an MOT failure.
+So how do you check the condition of these vital little bits of rubber?

 The wheel hub and the inner arch are probably going to be thick with road dirt and filth.
-You can’t inspect anything in that, so give it a wash out.
+You can’t inspect anything in that, so take a brush to it.

 For the outer gaiters, turn the steering full lock, which will give you better access to get your head behind the wheel hub where you’ll be able to see the gaiter.